Theo-Carbone/mech_105_matlab/Mech105Algorthms/FalsePosition/README.md

 The False Position is useful for finding roots

 Inputs:
-func - a funtion with at least one real root in the form func = @(x)... xl - lower bound xu - upper bound es (optional) - stopping criteria
+func - the function being evaluated xl - the lower guess xu - the upper guess es - the desired relative error defaults to 0.0001% maxit - the maximum number of iterations to use defaults to 200

 Outputs:
-root - zero of the function between lx and lu fx - function evaluated at the root estimation iter - number of iterations done ea - error of the root estimation
+root - the estimated root location fx - the function evaluated at the root location ea - the approximate relative error (%) iter - how many iterations were performed